 Consumers often overestimate their level of dedication to doing extensive renovation work, and underestimate the costs associated with such work.
 A wall that needs to be replaced can often lead to the discovery of faulty plumbing, electrical, or other major undertakings.
 Your Realtor® and home inspector are your best allies when it comes to cost-benefit analyses.

 A move can be a major undertaking.
-Take a good look at your current lifestyle and consider the future.
+Take a good look at your current lifestyle and consider your future.
 Will you need extra space for a home office, a child, or perhaps a child moving back home?
-Perhaps it may be easier and less expensive if you purchase a home that can meet these needs now, rather than moving up to a larger home a few years down the road.
+Perhaps it may be easier and less expensive if you purchase a home that meets these needs now, rather than moving intto a larger home a few years down the road.

 In any real estate transaction, be very clear about who is working for whom, and what the relationship represents.
 Unless otherwise stated, an agent represents the seller in transactions for the sale of a home.
 This agent, as part of his or her fiduciary duty, must ensure that the seller’s (and not your) position is represented throughout the entire process.
 Get a buyer’s agent on your side, or ensure that someone is acting in your best interests.

 A Comparative Market Analysis (CMA) is an analysis of comparable homes in a given neighborhood.
-It shows you the sale prices of comparable homes in the neighborhood, along with asking prices of other homes in the area currently on the market.
-A Realtor® can request this report for any home and neighborhood.
-Ask for this report in writing.
+It shows you the sale prices of these homes, along with asking prices of other homes in currently on the market in the area.
+A REALTOR® can request this report for any home and neighborhood.
+Ask for it in writing.
 With this valuable document, you’ll have solid, reliable information about how fairly a home is priced compared to its real market value.